Orlando Arcia Player Props: Braves vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.59 team ERA ranks 25th across all MLB pitching staffs.
+- The White Sox's 4.60 team ERA ranks 25th among all league pitching staffs.

-- The White Sox allow the third-most home runs in baseball (126 total, 1.4 per game).
+- White Sox pitchers combine to surrender the fourth-most home runs in baseball (129 total, 1.4 per game).

-- The righty's last time out was on Thursday, July 6 against the Toronto Blue Jays, when he tossed seven scoreless innings while giving up only one hit.
+- His most recent time out was on Saturday, July 8 against the St. Louis Cardinals, when the right-hander threw six innings, surrendering five earned runs while giving up 11 hits.

 © 2023 Data Skrive.
 All rights reserved.